angular/angular/src/material/icon/icon.md

 Fonts can also display icons by defining a CSS class for each icon glyph, which typically uses a `:before` selector to cause the icon to appear.
-[FontAwesome](https://fortawesome.github.io/Font-Awesome/examples/) uses this approach to display its icons.
+[Font Awesome](https://fontawesome.com/icons) uses this approach to display its icons.
 To use such a font, set the `fontSet` input to the font's CSS class (either the class itself or an alias registered with `MatIconRegistry.registerFontClassAlias`), and set the `fontIcon` input to the class for the specific icon to show.